luvnft/Eviction/API.md

 # Eviction Tracker API

-Based on simple REST principles, the Eviction Tracker API endpoints return JSON eviction data on cases, buildings, filings by tract daily, filings by tract monthly, filings by county weekly and filings by county monthly.
+Based on the GET principle, the Eviction Tracker API endpoints return JSON eviction data on cases, buildings, filings by tract daily, filings by tract monthly, filings by county weekly and filings by county monthly.
 The API provides a set of endpoints, each with it's own path.
-Some of these endpoints will require an API Key in order to receive a response.

 ## Base URL